 Is there a difference between good product managers and great product managers?
 At this point in my own career, as an author of one of the world’s leading books on product management, The Product Manager’s Desk Reference 3e, I figure I’ve been around the block enough to see that there are indeed key attributes that separate great product managers from good product managers.

 Without hesitation, here are the top three:

-- A keen understanding of their customers’ needs.
+- A keen understanding of its customers’ needs.
 It’s not just that they can discern these needs, they have an uncanny sense of what customers do, the world in which they live, and the challenges they face.
 Therefore, they are uniquely qualified to draw valuable insights and share those with their teams and inspire others to address the customer needs better than anyone else.

 - Strategic purpose.
 Every great product manager doesn’t merely use the word vision and strategy, they live it every day.
 Strategy courses through their veins and this keeps them on hyper-alert for market and other shifts, with an uncanny knack to anticipate what a might happen so that their teams are always at the ready.
 At Sequent Learning Networks, our Product Strategy Workshops have become so popular with our corporate clients because leaders realize what’s needed to support their great product managers – and the best strategy always wins!

 - Commitment to ongoing education.
 This might surprise many of you, but great product managers never stop learning.
 First, they are as good a situational learner as any top surgeon or pilot.
 Perhaps this is a stretch, but think about how true “practitioners” get better with every challenge or opportunity encountered.
 Second, they are committed to “on-purpose” improvement.
 Consider that tens of thousands of product managers have experienced Sequent’s online, on-demand Product Management Essentials Workshops**, applied its templates and tools, and have even earned our certificates.